 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated this year (2014).
 At St Joseph’s Catholic Primary School these values are reinforced regularly and in the following ways:

 In our school, children have many opportunities for their voices to be heard.
 We have a Junior Leadership Team (JLT) which meets regularly to discuss any issues or ideas raised in classes.
-The council has its own budget and is able to genuinely effect change within the school.
+The council can apply for a budget and is able to genuinely effect change within the school.
 The members of the JLT have to make a choice about whether they would like to be considered for the role, then they have to apply and be interviewed.
 The Chair and Vice Chair who served on the JLT previously are part of the interview panel and have a say in the appointment of the members.

 The JLT have a suggestion box on their designated display board and children can make suggestions which the JLT then review and pass on to the relevant staff as appropriate.
 They have been influential in a range of ways including contributing to the school dinner menu and purchasing new playtime equipment as a result of surveys carried out across school.